diku-dk/futhark/docs/language-reference.rst

 Uniqueness typing generally interacts poorly with higher-order functions.
 The issue is that we cannot control how many times a function argument is applied, or to what, so it is not safe to pass a function that consumes its argument.
-In general, do not pass functions with unique parameter types to a higher-order function.
+The following two conservative rules govern the interaction between uniqueness types and higher-order
+functions:

+1. In the expression ``let p = e1 in ...``, if *any* in-place update takes place in the expression ``e1``, the value bound by ``p`` must not be or contain a function.

+2. A function that consumes one of its arguments may not be passed as a higher-order argument to another function.

 .. _module-system: